FANSSIE/fanssie.github.io/highlights.md

 permalink: /highlights/
 ---

-Flyer with more information on the MALI ice-sheet model can be found here:  [MALI](https://climatemodeling.science.energy.gov/sites/default/files/technical-highlights/TechnicalHighlight_MALI.pdf)
+An overview of the MALI ice-sheet model can be found in a [MALI summary flyer](https://climatemodeling.science.energy.gov/sites/default/files/technical-highlights/TechnicalHighlight_MALI.pdf).

-*ProSPect* ice sheet models will ultimately contribute to DOE's Energy Exascale Earth System Model (E3SM).
-More information can be found at the E3SM [homepage](https://e3sm.org/).
+Information on E3SM can be found on the [E3SM homepage](https://e3sm.org/).

 **Highlights**